kcin1018/ember-base/README.md

 # Ember-base

 This is the base Ember CLI frontend app for CCHMC.
 It has bootstrap CSS/JS framework, moment.js, and bootstrap datetimepicker included by default.
+It also includes ember-simple-auth for authentication and authorization.

 ## Prerequisites